Skip to main content

 He served as chair of the Department of Geology from 2011-19.

-During his 25-year tenure at UD, Dr. Goldman has been an active scholar with a track record of over 50 publications and $1.3 million in grants.
+During his 25-year tenure at UD, Dr. Goldman was an active scholar with a track record of over 50 publications and $1.3 million in grants.
 He was awarded University of Dayton STARS Research and Scholarship Award in 2012 and UD Chapter of Sigma Xi George Noland Award for Faculty Research in 2009.
 He was elected a Fellow of the Geological Society of America in 2020.

 Dr. Goldman taught a wide range of introductory and advanced courses in geology and led numerous field expeditions with his students for classes and research projects.
-Such field experience has often been cited by students as the highlights of their undergraduate years and fondly remembered long afterward.
+Such field experience was often been cited by students as the highlights of their undergraduate years and fondly remembered long afterward.

 In the 1990s, Dr. Jeffrey Griffin helped launch the Department of Communication study abroad program, a program that is now a core element of the Communication Department on a daily basis.